 There are a lot of different locations from which you can shoot the parade to take advantage of this perspective, so it isn’t a “spot” per se, and it should be easy to snag one of these locations so long as you show up over 30 minutes before the parade steps off (adjust that time up if the Magic Kingdom is busier than average).

 If you find yourself somewhere in Liberty Square or Frontierland, I’d just look for a spot that will allow you to shoot the floats on a neutral backdrop, such as trees or blue sky.
 To accomplish this, stand on the side of Frontierland that has buildings, shooting towards the Rivers of America.
 Still not the best spot, but less crowded and a good way to photographically made lemonade out of lemons.
 Personally, I’d choose these spots over the sides of Main Street USA.

 On another note, we are not fans of either the Festival of Fantasy Dining Package.
 The cost of this upcharge offering is simply not worth it.
 (This still hasn’t returned as of Summer 2022, so it’s temporarily irrelevant.
 If it does come back, we don’t recommend booking it.)

 This is especially true given that Festival of Fantasy is not particularly difficult to watch.
 It’d be one thing if you had to camp out for over an hour or securing the best spots was impossible without the package.
 However, that’s not the case.

-Regardless of where you watch it, we do highly recommend that you make time to see Disney’s Festival of Fantasy Parade Tips post has provided you with some insight as to where to view the parade (if you don’t already have a favorite spot).
-Even several years after it’s debut, we still love Festival of Fantasy, and watch it frequently when we’re in Magic Kingdom.
+Regardless of where you watch it, we do highly recommend that you make time to see Disney’s Festival of Fantasy Parade–potentially more than once.
+Consider staking out a front row location for your first viewing, and then a laid back spot for a subsequent performance.
+Even almost a decade after its debut, we still love Festival of Fantasy, and watch it frequently when we’re in Magic Kingdom.
 The fire-breathing Maleficent remains a showstopper, and it’s worth catching the parade for that float alone!